 };

-This tells Vite where to find the styled-system
+This tells Vite to find imports starting with styled-system

-By default, Viteâs entry point in a RedwoodJS project is web/src
+By default, Viteâs entry point in a RedwoodJS project is in web/src

 alias maps styled-system